-THE AGE OF ELECTRICITY
+THE MODERN AGE OF ELECTRICITY

 HERSTMONCEUX - A little known backwater in Sussex, England, where an entrepreneur named Charles de Roemer built a generating station on his estate at Lime Park.
 He then proceeded to install a battery bank to store electricity, as one of the earliest known examples of load-levelling.
 Incredibly, this little wooden building survives today, despite the efforts of the local authority to deny the history, so preventing any beneficial use for many years, putting the fabric of the building at risk.
 Until English Heritage placed the building on a Monument At Risk Register in about 1999-2000.
 In 1981 the building almost fell over, as several internal partitions suffered as slate damp proof courses were undermined by flora intrusion - saved with emergency shoring up by a local conservationist.

 The electricity generating and power transmission industry owes a lot to the likes of Thomas Edison, Samuel Insull (in the USA), Joseph Swan, Charles de Roemer and John Hopkinson in the UK.
 Mostly, electricity transmission is 220-240 AC (residential) volts all over the world, except the USA, Canada where it is 110v.
 Three-phase is typically 380-400 volts.
 Coincidentally, the same voltage for most modern electric vehicles, except for DC.